New server action factory is out! 🎉

 id?: string

 Used for logging in development or when the debug option is enabled.
 You can also use it to add extra logging or monitoring.
-By default the id is set to [unknown:route:handler].
+By default the id is set to [unknown:server:action].

 {